AugurProject/augur/packages/augur-tools/src/flash/README.md

 11. For some templates they use DATESTART input type, which is a timestamp for the day the event is scheduled to start. that timestamp can not be before the market's expiration time (endTime)
 error: `start date is after market event expiration endTime`

+12. For markets on a certain day the market creation time can not be before the date of event, error is
+error: `start date can not be before market creationTime`

-12. Template inputs can not have duplicate values
+13. Template inputs can not have duplicate values
 error: `template input values have duplicates`

-13. Outcome values can not have duplicate values
+14. Outcome values can not have duplicate values
 error: `outcome array has duplicates`

-14. Validations have a regex for Market questions (title) based on input values needed to populated the market question template.
+15. Validations have a regex for Market questions (title) based on input values needed to populated the market question template.
 Example, `Will the CAC 40 close on or above 5200 on December 6, 2019?` has to meet the following regex.

 ```
 ^Will the (S&P 500 Index|Dow Jones Industrial Average|Nasdaq Composite|Wilshire 5000|Russell 1000|NYSE Composite|MSCI World Index|FTSE All-World Index|Dow Jones Global Titans 50|S&P Global 100 Index|FTSE 100|DAX|Shanghai SE Composite|Hang Seng|Nikkei 225|S&P/TSX Composite|CAC 40|All Ordinaries|BSE Sensex 30|KOSPI Index|VIX) close on or above [0-9]+.*[0-9]* on (January|February|March|April|May|June|July|August|September|October|November|December) ([0-9]){2}, 20|([0-9]{2})\\?$